-4) Thukela Lifestyle Resort - Thukela Lifestyle is a 330ha Medical Tourism and Luxury Lifestyle Resort, this first of its kind multi-dimensional medical, hospitality and residential complex is set on the banks of the Tugela River and close to the ocean.
-Thukela is ideally located, approximately 45 minutes' drive from Durban and 25 minutes' drive from the King Shaka International Airport, giving it access from both domestic and international tourism markets.
-This is a prime location for a lifestyle wellness estate and will include a large residential (eco-estate) component, a first of its kind medical and wellness resort development, hotel and commercial components.
+4. Thukela Lifestyle Resort - Thukela Lifestyle is a 330-hectare Medical Tourism and Luxury Lifestyle Resort, this first of its kind multi-dimensional medical, hospitality and residential complex is set on the banks of the Tugela River and close to the ocean.
+In terms of ideal location.
+Thukela is approximately 45 minutes' drive from Durban and 25 minutes' drive from the King Shaka International Airport, giving it access from both domestic and international tourism markets.
+This is a prime location for a lifestyle wellness estate and will include a large residential (ecoestate) component, a first of its kind medical and wellness resort development, hotel and commercial components.
 The project has been financed by project initiators to enable it to be "spade ready".
-In principle, commitment is in place from Development Fund Institutes for 50% of the first phase development, costing R1.4 billion.
+In principle, commitment is in place from Development Fund Institutes for 50% of the first phase development costs of R1.4 billion.
 Thukela Lifestyle Resort is currently available to enter into negotiations with both the private and the public sector.
 The main area of focus would be the financing of the project and Thukela is available to consider equity as a channel to raise appropriate funding.